-As soon as you find yourself in Germany’s eastern city of Leipzig, you know you have landed in a city of style and creativity – known as one of Germany’s greatest cities of innovation, artistry and progressive change.
+As soon as you visit Leipzig in eastern Germany, you know you have landed in a city of style and creativity – known as one of Germany’s greatest cities of innovation, artistry and progressive change.
 Whether you stumble upon a classic façade or a multicoloured modern mural, a significant historical site or a new enterprise, Leipzig’s long history is never, ever lost.

 In its central area, the past is preserved via the maze of courtyards mapping the time of a booming trade era, the 23 stops of the “Leipziger Notenspur” classical music trail, and the surrounding Ring Road that marks the route of a peaceful movement significant to the reunification of Germany.
 On the outskirts, Leipzig’s urban unkemptness is reinvented – neighbourhoods are glossed in street art, trendy enterprise is growing and art thrives in old industrial spaces.